-Email password-protected documents
+Email password-protected documents.

 Just to be safe, you should always password-protect your documents before you’re uploading them as an attachment.

-Use a Secure Portal or Document Collection tool
+Use a Secure Portal or Document Collection tool.

-Another way to transmit documents is to use a secure portal or upload page to upload them.
+Another way to transmit documents is to use a secure portal or upload the page to upload them.

-File upload page software is part automation tool, part file upload software and part form builder.
+File upload page software is a part automation tool, part file upload software, and part form builder.
 It provides you with an easy way to request and organize files.
 Clients are not required to log in, and the user experience should be more like filling in an online form rather than learning how to use complex new software.

-An effective PBC Request list form should simple for your client to use and guides them through what they need to upload.
+An effective PBC Request list form should be simple for your client to use and guides them through what they need to upload.

 This example has been created using File Request Pro:

 You can also use reminders to save time going back and forth with customers about missing content by automating reminder and thank you emails.
-You can customize the copy, although we can autofill key information like files requested.
+You can customize the copy, although we can autofill key information like the files requested.
 The file reminder sequence is ‘smart’ and adapts to the actions of your clients.